davisshannon/attack_range_tuskcon/README.md

 ### [Ubuntu](https://github.com/davisshannon/attack_range_tuskcon/)

 1. `ssh to 13.236.6.3.
-Your username is the just user- and then your number.
+Your username is the just user- and then your bingo ball number.
 I'll give you the password.`
 2. `copy the contents of /tmp/tuskcon.keys to your local host, we'll use this in a bit.`
 3. `create a .ssh directory in your home directory (mkdir .ssh).`
 4. `copy /tmp/tuskcon.cer to your .ssh directory (cp /tmp/tuskcon.cer .ssh/.).`